ecostarsorg/ecostarsorg.github.io/careers/backend.md

 **Communication**
 Since we work asynchronously and remotely, it’s important to radiate information about what we’re working on.
 We use slack channels profusely.

+**Steering committee** (steerco)
+Once per week we hold a company-wide meeting where we sync about our ongoing projects, needs and thoughts.
+Everybody is welcome and decisions are made (mostly) by consensus.
+We intend to keep doing this as long as it is manageable, because we believe it is the best way to avoid confusion and noise.

  **Balance**
 We believe in the value of a balanced life, which is why we maintain a 40-hour work week.
 Keeping working hours reasonable helps us focus on what truly matters and ensures that our time and energy are spent effectively.
 Rest, good sleep, and a fulfilling life outside of work are essential for long-term success and well-being.